AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 Userscript names usually contain spaces or other special characters, which is why you should enclose the name in quotes.
 Both single (`'`) and double (`"`) ASCII quotes are supported.
 Multiple userscript names should be separated with a pipe (`|`).
 However, if a userscript name is a single word without any special characters, it can be used without quotes.

-You can also exclude userscript by adding a `~` character before the value.
-In this case, userscript will not be excluded.
+You can also exclude a userscript by adding a `~` character before it.
+In this case, the userscript will not be disabled by the modifier.

 ```
 $extension=~"userscript name"